forestdb/forestdb.org/models/gonzalez-zhang-irony.md

 ~~~~

 Introduction of the Irony model:
 The irony model introduced by Kao and Goodman demonstrates the parallels in people's interpretation of irony given the states of the weather.
-There were nine images of the weather and a sentence that reads, "Ann says, 'The weather is ___!'" where an adjective "terrible, bad, okay, good, and amazing".
-The participant then had to rate how ironic the statement was, how Ann would feel rate the weather from terrible, bad, neutral, good and amazing and they also rated how likely it was for Ann to feel the seven emotions about the weather: excited, happy, content, neutral, good, or amazing.
+There were nine images of the weather and a sentence that reads, "Ann says, 'The weather is ___!'" where an adjective could be "terrible, bad, okay, good, and amazing".
+The participant then had to rate how ironic the statement was, how Ann would rate the weather from terrible, bad, neutral, good and amazing, and they also rated how likely it was for Ann to feel the seven emotions about the weather: excited, happy, content, neutral, good, or amazing.

 Results for this part of the experiment showed that participants did well when matching the intuitions of irony--utterances that have an intended meaning opposite of what the speaker intends to say.
 (Kao and Goodman, 2015)